xmos/lib_l2_cache/README.rst

 Features
 ........

-Software defined L2 cache for flash accesses.
+The L2 cache component uses the XS3 *swmem* feature to handle reads from external flash.
+It has the advantage of read caching using on-chip RAM for additional performance and provides memory mapped access.

 Software version and dependencies .................................